ebeaudoi/web-sample/README.md

 # web-sample
+This is base on the Red Hat tutorial: https://github.com/openshift/pipelines-tutorial<br>

 # Description
-The goal of this project is to provide a simple demo of working with pipeline and gitops.
+The goal of this project is to provide a simple demo of working with pipeline and gitops.<br>

 # Steps to deploy pipelinewe
 ## Deploy the tasks